GamerofDarknesYT/WebsiteCH/README.md

 # WebsiteCH

-You must download two libraries in python: pip install requests and pip install yaml
+You must download two libraries in python: requests and yaml.
+You can download them by using "pip install requests" and "pip install yaml".